CodeCreator/datatools/README.md

 ```python
 load(path, load_options)
 ```
 Loads the dataset at the path and **automatically infers its format** (e.g., compressed JSON, PyArrow, MDS, etc.) based on clues from the file format and directory structure.
+It also supports MDS dataset over S3 and compressed MDS files (`.mds.zstd`, `.mds.zst`).

 ---